 24 Mar Thyroid Health from an Ayurveda + Western Science Perspective

 The following are two in-depth audio lectures from part of a 2014 Mentorship Dr. Welch offered, on the relationship between stress, the liver, and thyroid function.
-They assume a fairly in-depth understanding of Ayurveda.
+They assume a fairly in-depth theoretical and clinical understanding of Ayurveda and should be considered within that context.
 We chose to put them on their own page because thyroid issues are so common and information on them from an Ayurveda + Western science perspective is not so common, and we are not currently offering the mentorship.

 Lecture on Thyroid From March 06, 2014: